Help

 Usage

 In principle, most of the inputs and outputs should be self-explanatory.
 Some hopefully helpful remarks are given below for your guidance.
+Generally, it is assumed that you start your workflowby defining the ion beam, then the electrons, than to the lifetime tab.
+Results from previous tabs are propagated where it is useful.

 Prerequisites